WalMaa/unioulu-ips-community-app/README.md

 4. Select scopes; for development purposes, you can select all scopes.
 5. Click "Create" to generate the API key.
 6. Copy the API key and add it to your project's `.env` file.

+### Adding a Platform

+Appwrite requires you to add a platform to your project for CORS.
+You can add a platform by following these steps:

+1. Go to the Appwrite Overview dashboard.
+2. Under "Integrations" select "Add platform".
+3. Select the platform type (e.g., Flutter app).
+4. Select the correct platform and fill out the details
+5. Click through the optional steps and press "Go to dashboard".

 You need to set the following environment variables in the `.env` file in the root of the project: